mattyschell/cscl-refresh/README.md

 # cscl-refresh

-We wish to refresh a lower level enterprise geodatabase in Oracle 19c with recent CSCL production data.
+We wish to refresh a non-production enterprise geodatabase in Oracle 19c with recent CSCL production data.
+Friends this our non-production CSCL geodatabase, our rules, the trick never to be afraid.

 Data creator schema inventory: